PEXANE2/azure-docs.tr-tr/articles/cognitive-services/LUIS/luis-glossary.md

 ---
-title: Sözlük-LUSıS
+title: Glossary - LUIS
 titleSuffix: Azure Cognitive Services
-description: Sözlük, LUSıS API hizmetiyle çalışırken karşılaşabileceğiniz terimleri açıklar.
+description: The glossary explains terms that you might encounter as you work with the LUIS API Service.
 services: cognitive-services
 author: diberry
 manager: nitinme